-- 5. The Client invokes the task "Establishing an ADConnection", as defined in [MS-ADSO] section 6.2.6.1.3, with the following parameter: - TaskInputADConnection: Value of the GP Client AD Connection Handle ADM element
+- 5. The Client invokes the task "Establishing an ADConnection", as defined in [MS-ADTS] section 7.6.1.3, with the following parameter: - TaskInputADConnection: Value of the Group Policy Client AD Connection Handle ADM element

-If the task returns FALSE, policy application MUST be terminated and an event SHOULD be logged using an implementation-specific mechanism. <23>
+If the task returns FALSE, policy application MUST be terminated and an event SHOULD be logged using an implementation-specific mechanism. $\underline{<25>}$

-6. The Client invokes the task "Setting an LDAP Option on an ADConnection", as defined in MS-ADSO section 6.2.6.1.2, with the following parameters:
+- 6. The Client invokes the task "Setting an LDAP Option on an ADConnection", as defined in MS-ADTS section 7.6.1.2, with the following parameters: - TaskInputADConnection: Value of the Group Policy Client AD Connection Handle ADM element - TaskInputOptionName: LDAP_OPT_AUTH_INFO - TaskInputOptionValue: